 I received my *interdisciplinary* Ph.D. in Human Development and Social Policy from Northwestern University.
 Previously, I worked as a Program Director at Education for Global Involvement in Chicago; an Assistant Language Teacher on the Japan Exchange and Teaching (JET) Program in Niigata, Japan; and an instructor at the City Colleges of Chicago.
 I hold a B.A. and M.A. in English, and M.A. and Ph.D. in Human Development and Social Policy.
 I consider myself an “emerging bilingual” in Spanish and a hopeful speaker of Japanese.

-Finally, I love to read, hike, and explore the world with my family and friends.
-Over the past few years, I have read Maya’s Notebook by Isabel Allende, Enrique’s Journey by Sonia Nazario, Animal Dreams by Barbara Kingsolver, Cutting for Stone by Abraham Verghese, Lowland by Jhumpa Lahiri, Between the World and Me by Ta-Nehisi Coates, and Americanah by Chimamanda Ngozi Adichie.
+Finally, I love to *read* *hike* and *explore the world* with my family, friends, and students.
+Reading and exploring the world go hand-in-hand for me.
+Over the past years, I have read Demon Copperhead and Animal Dreams by Barbara Kingsolver (one of my all-time favorite authors), Parable of the Sower by Octavia Butler (I’m still mad it took me til my 40s to discover Butler’s novels), Maya’s Notebook by Isabel Allende, Enrique’s Journey by Sonia Nazario, Cutting for Stone by Abraham Verghese, Lowland by Jhumpa Lahiri, Between the World and Me by Ta-Nehisi Coates, And the Mountains Echoed by Khaled Hosseini, The Glass Palace by Amitav Ghosh, and Americanah by Chimamanda Ngozi Adichie.
 (One of my favorite Ted Talks is The Danger of the Single Story by Adichie.)